 Parent/Teacher Organizations in the districts listed above are not eligible to apply for a Champions Grant independent of the school.
 PTOs may assist the school to apply for funding, but the project must be managed by the school and must follow all district guidelines and requirements.
 Applications must be completed and submitted by school staff.
 No exceptions.

 Pre-schools, private and parochial schools are not eligible to apply.
 Non-profits and/or community organizations cannot apply on behalf of their organization or the school.
 No exceptions.

 - How do I submit an application from my school?

 Schools interested in applying for a Champions Grant must create an account in the Foundation’s online grants management system in order to access the application materials.
 It is important to note that only school staff members can create an account on behalf of the school.
 Parent volunteers (PTO/PTA) and representatives of non-profit or community partner organizations SHOULD NOT create an account on behalf of their organization or the school.
 Accounts created by anyone other than school staff will be deleted.

 JJF Online Grants Management system link:

-Schools that are invited to submit a full application must submit all required documents via the Foundation’s online grants management system by 8:00pm ET on Friday, June 12, 2020 (please note extended deadline).
+Schools must submit all required documents via the Foundation’s online grants management system by 8:00pm ET on Friday, June 11, 2021.
 Our recommendation is that you have your completed application submitted at least 1-hour before the deadline.
 It is important to note that, depending on internet speed, it could take a while to upload the required documents to the site.
 No exceptions will be made to this deadline.

 Please note: Application materials include a written application, budget worksheet and coordinating vendor quotes, as well as written permission from all appropriate district departments and complete plans for any technology/school improvement/infrastructure projects.
 Applications that do not include all required information will not be considered.